doctrine/doctrine-laminas-hydrator/docs/en/performance-considerations.rst

 Now, let’s say that we have one form where a logged user can only change his name.
 This specific form does not allow the user to change this city, and the fields of the city are not even rendered in the form.
-Naively, this form would be like this :
+Naively, this form would be like this:

 .. code:: php